Children’s Mental Health Week 2025: “Grow Yourself, Know Yourself”

 AMHIE Resources and Tips:

-Talking about Self-Awareness and how this can impact a Child’s (or adult’s) mental health, we wanted to share a few quick ideas, tips and resources for you to use or consider.
+Talking about Self-Awareness and how this can impact Children’s mental health, we wanted to share a few quick ideas, tips and resources for you to use or consider.

 Understanding Consciousness